Try Praising.ai free

 Over-monitoring minor issues

-Not every mention needs immediate action.
-Focus your energy on:
+Not every mention needs you to act.
+Focus on:

 Ignoring positive feedback